JBL Boombox Review

 The JBL Charge 4 has no light show options and is bigger than the flip.
 It is now fully waterproof rated at IPX7 and will float.
 The Charge has a base on the bottom and it looks like a mini version of the Xtreme.
 Not as portable to carry around as the Flip or Charge but still very portable nonetheless.
 The Charge 4 is a great speaker for a bedroom or dorm room or taking it outdoors without having to worry.
 It has the added feature of a USB out to have the ability to charge other devices.

 The battery has an extended life of 20 hrs.
 Priced: around $150

 The JBL Xtreme came out a few years back and it has been quite a hit.
+Last year they improved on it and introduced the Xtreme 2.
 Larger and louder than the Charge 3 but with same solid build and the same waterproof rating of IPX7.
 This model is another great sounding speaker.
-The JBL Xtreme weighing in at over two and a half pounds is not as portable as the medium sized speakers.
+The JBL Xtreme 2 weighing in at over two and a half pounds is not as portable as the medium sized speakers.
 This is a great speaker if you need a little more volume.
-The Xtreme is great to use in a number of places where you need a good portable speaker.
-Pairing with another JBL Xtreme really can get a party going.
+The new Xtreme 2 has better sound and has a more refined finsh than the original model.

 The battery has an extended life of 15 hrs.
 Priced: under $250

-Note: The newly designed Xtreme 2 with improved acoustic and bass quality with updated drivers and passive radiators is now available.
-I recently received one and will be doing a full review.
+Note: The newly designed JBL Xtreme 2 with improved acoustic and bass quality with updated drivers and passive radiators See my full JBL Xtreme 2 Waterproof Speaker Review

 The Boombox is the latest biggest, baddest, speaker in a long line of JBL wireless portable speakers.
 JBL specifically set out to make the most powerful portable wireless speaker and I think they have come pretty close to accomplishing that.
 This item retails for $449.95.